Warehouse Management

 Depending on the volume of orders being processed and the types of product being handled by the warehouse different pick and pack processes may need to be followed.
 You may wish to pick specific orders depending on shipping or order details, pick multiple orders to a cage in bulk or use tote trollies.
 The WMS should have the capability to assign the relevant picking type to each batch of orders.
 When packing, a WMS should offer the ability to double verify picked items and attributes as well as generate any required paperwork like despatch notes, customs documentation and packing lists.

-Key functions a WMS will support for picking and packing:
+Key functions that support picking and packing:

 • Support for multiple different pick types